Iowa's 4th District margin of victory

 Contract Snapshot

-This market resolves to "Yes" if the Republican Party wins the 2026 U.S. House of Representatives election in Iowa's 4th District by 24 percentage points or more; otherwise, it resolves to "No".
-The margin of victory is calculated as the Republican Party's vote percentage minus the closest opposing candidate's vote percentage, with no rounding applied, and is verified by the official election authority.
-The market closes early if certified election results are published, or by November 3, 2027, at the latest.
+This market resolves to Yes if the Republican Party wins the 2026 U.S. House of Representatives election in Iowa's 4th District by 21 percentage points or more; otherwise, it resolves to No. The margin of victory is calculated as the Republican vote percentage minus the next closest candidate's percentage, with no rounding.
+The market opens on May 5, 2026, and will close upon the publication of certified election results from official authorities, with a final deadline of November 3, 2027.

 Available Contracts